Digital Currency Group

 Venture Round in 2017

-Cobalt offers essential risk and data services to participants in the foreign exchange market while extending these regulatory compliant solutions to the digital asset market.
-Additionally, the company provides high-risk payment solutions and funding services tailored for small businesses in various sectors, including hospitality, automotive, e-commerce, and retail.
-Through its diverse offerings, Cobalt aims to address the unique challenges faced by businesses in high-risk environments, facilitating seamless transactions and access to capital.
+Cobalt is a financial technology company that offers critical risk and data services to participants in the foreign exchange (FX) market, while also extending its regulatory compliant solutions to the digital asset sector.
+Additionally, Cobalt provides high-risk payments and funding services tailored for small businesses across various industries, including hospitality, automotive, e-commerce, and retail.
+Through its innovative services, Cobalt aims to address the unique challenges faced by these sectors in managing risk and facilitating transactions.

 Ripio, formerly known as Bitpagos, is a financial payments company based in Latin America that focuses on providing electronic payment solutions for businesses.
 Leveraging blockchain technology, Ripio aims to create a more accessible financial system in emerging markets.
 The company facilitates international transactions for merchants using credit cards or bitcoins at lower costs and allows consumers to purchase bitcoins instantly with cash.
 Operating in countries such as Argentina, Brazil, Chile, and Ecuador, Ripio's platform accepts various payment methods, including bitcoin and credit cards, and offers services such as local currency payouts for merchants, a digital wallet, and financing options for installment payments.
 Through these services, Ripio seeks to strengthen the digital economy by offering alternatives to traditional banking.